-BCI operates on a cost-recovery, not-for-profit basis, meaning the plan pays fees only to cover the cost of managing the investments.
+BCI operates on a cost-recovery, not-for-profit basis.
+This means the plan's fees cover the cost of managing the investments and nothing more.
 Since BCI manages a large amount of assets, it has access to significant economies of scale when investing on behalf of the plan.
 Managing investment costs is important to the board, and BCI's fees continue to be competitive with its peers and much lower than those charged by investment managers in the private sector.

-Investment management fees are affected by the types of assets, the plan's asset mix (what is in the portfolio), and BCI's investment strategy.
+Investment management fees are affected by the types of assets, the plan's asset mix (what is in the portfolio) and BCI's investment strategy.
 Some asset classes that produce higher returns are complex and more expensive to manage, which in turn affects fees.
-The objective is to earn enough investment income to fulfil the plan's pension commitments at a reasonable cost.
+The board's and BCI's objective is to earn enough investment income to fulfil the plan's pension commitments at a reasonable cost.